nicklockwood/FastCoding/README.md

 FastCoder supports more data types than either JSON or Plist coding (including NSURL, NSValue, NSSet and NSOrderedSet), and allows all supported object types to be used as the keys in a dictionary, not just strings.

 FastCoder can also serialize your custom classes automatically using property inspection.
-For cases where this doesn't work automatically, you can easily implement your own serialization using the FastCoding Protocol.
+For cases where this doesn't work automatically, you can easily implement your own serialization using the FastCoding or NSCoding protocols.

 Supported OS & SDK Versions